 This report presents key findings from Halifax’s fourth annual research into perceptions of the first-time buyers' market.

-First conducted in 2011, this study led to the identification of 'generation rent' - a generation with no realistic prospect of owning their own home in the next five years.
+The first report in 2011 led to the identification of ‘Generation Rent’ – a generation with no realistic prospect of owning their own home in the next five years.